kev0960/modooOS/diary/day7.md

 3) mkfs.ext2 hdd.img

-4) sudo mount -t ext2 -o loop hdd.img fs
+4) sudo mount -t ext2 -o loop hdd.img /mnt

-5) umount fs // Later on
+Copy current fs to mnt.
+This will make it to write hdd.img
+5) cp -a fs/. /mnt/.

+6) Use debugfs to check the directory is written in hdd.img